Animated Films

 I explored a variety of different mixed media within each page; on the left, these 'waves' for example, were created with smudging oil pastel and continuous layering.

 For more elaborate animation, I would roughly map out my frames using Toon Boom Harmony, and then used a mini projector to project the image onto my sketchbook to trace.
 This was such a tedious process with the projector, so to save time I ended up just using an onion skin setting on DragonFrame and 'eyeballed' it and traced the onion skin on my sketchbook while looking at the screen.
-The kiss on the left was done using a projector, and the little egg man below was done using Dragon frame + onion skins and blood and tears and sweat.
+The kiss on the left was done using a projector, and the little egg man below was done using Dragon frame + onion skins.

 In the end, I had about 2 thousand frames, and used hundreds of sketchbook/journal pages covered with this film.What was not included in the film: a scene where I set my sketchbook pages on fire (less delirious minds prevail), an elaborate cuddle sequence where two characters were mangled together (spent ages animating this to not include it in the film), and a flipthrough of 20 journals in 24fps which I had animated the summer prior, as well as hours of unused tests and experiments that didn't make the cut.